-Dial Before You Dig
+Before You Dig

 Understand your responsibilities

-The legislation is not designed to penalise responsible people who contact the Dial Before You Dig service or landowners carrying out normal activities that do not endanger underground infrastructure.
-Nor do they stop qualified people lawfully undertaking gas work on pipelines or electricity work on cables.
+It is an offence to damage pipes or cables, regardless of whether the damage is deliberate, or a person has been negligent.
+The legislation, however, is not designed to penalise responsible people who do their due diligence and use the Before You Dig service or landowners carrying out everyday activities that do not pose any risk to underground infrastructure.
+Nor do they stop qualified people lawfully undertaking work on gas pipelines or work on electricity cables.

 - Safe excavation is not just about getting the plans – you should also ensure you work safely once onsite

 - Be mindful that plans do not show the entire domestic connection